-The primary purpose of an internship is to provide a student with practical experience in a work setting that relates to and enhances the theoretical experience of the classroom.
+The primary purpose of an internship or experiential learning opportunity is to provide a student with practical experience in a work setting that relates to and enhances the theoretical experience of the classroom.
 The internship is a learning experience; therefore, it is directed by a qualified faculty member and the student receives academic credit (3, 6, 9 or 12 credits), as well as a grade for completing the experience.
 Eligibility requirements for internships are program specific.
+Some programs will accept other forms of experiential learning opportunities for academic credit including, civic engagement or service opportunities like Habitat for Humanity.
 For details, please review the internship course description for the particular program of interest.
-The three-credit internship requires 120 hours of work, six-credit internship requires 360 hours of work and the twelve-credit internships require 480 hours of work.
+The three-credit internship requires 120 hours of work, six-credit internship requires 240 hours of work, nine-credit internship requires 360 hours of work, and the twelve-credit internships require 480 hours of work.
 In each case, there are additional academic requirements, including class meetings and assignments.